kernel-community/kernel/docs/module-6/censorship-resistance.md

 # 👮 Censorship Resistance

-[Vitalik has defined the ills of censorship](https://blog.ethereum.org/2015/06/06/the-problem-of-censorship/).
+<a href="https://blog.ethereum.org/2015/06/06/the-problem-of-censorship/" target="_blank">Vitalik has defined the ills of censorship</a>.
 And who are we to argue with the boy genius...

 Well, that's kind of the point, isn't it?
 We want to live in a society where we can engage in *effective* debate with anyone.
 While we enjoy freedom of speech in many places today, expressing an opinion is not the same as acting upon it.
-However, blockchains fuse [money and speech](../../module-2/money-speech/), meaning that expression and (economic) action occur simultaneously.
+However, blockchains fuse [money and speech](../../module-2/money-speech/), meaning that [expression and (economic) action](../../module-4/self-enquiry/#identity-we-can-live-with) occur simultaneously.

 It's critical to speak [truth](../../module-5/reveal-the-universe/#the-value-of-truth) to power; history is proof of this.
 However, history also shows how the existence of any kind of power structure influences what truths can be thought and enunciated in the first place.
 How can we [free ourselves](../../module-3/freedom/) from this constraint?
 With adaptive [incentives](../../module-5/incentives/)!